kevinhenryburke/scalegitbook/app-maintenance/DevelopingMicroscope.md

 git clone https://github.com/kevinhenryburke/frictionless.git -b $MYBRANCH .
 ```

-Once this has run, the top level of this folder is a file called *envVarSettings.sh*.
-This file contains a number of environment variables that allow us to build scratch orgs and packages.

 Check that the top level folder in VS Code (the folder representing your location on disk) contains the file *sfdx-project.json* , if so we're should be all good

+Another file to call out in the top file *envVarSettings.sh*.
+This file contains a number of environment variables that allow us to build scratch orgs and packages and we'll see it a couple of times in what follows.

-If SFDX commands like push/pull are not available for you in the VSCode command palette, close the folder in VSCode and reopen it.
-This should now recognize that we have an SFDX project.
-However you will need to run the export MYBRANCH variable command again.
+If in the bottom tool bar of VS Code you see "No Default Org Set" we are ready to proceed.
+If not close the VS Code folder and reopen it.
+VS Code should now recognize that we have an SFDX project but you will need to run the export MYBRANCH variable command again after re-opening.

 ## Scratch org creation

 For scratch orgs we use the naming convention  *expYYYYMMDD* with the date being the expiry date of the org.
 The *createScratch.sh* script (see below) defaults to 30 days.

-We need to set an environment variable to the alias that is used by the CLI to interact with the default scratch org.
+We need to set an environment variable to be the alias that is used by the CLI to interact with the default scratch org.
 Edit the file  *envVarSettings.sh* again, editing the line

 ```
 export MYSCRATCH=exp20220122 (change as required)